wp-plugins/schedulicity-online-appointment-booking/readme.txt

 == Changelog ==

-V 1.0.1 Fixed so widgets would display inline with text instead of at top of page v 1.0.2 Fixed scrolling issue v 1.0.3 Added Schedule Now Buttons and recommendation for dealing with responsive widget I.E. issue
+V 1.1.1 Fixed so widgets would display inline with text instead of at top of page

+v 1.1.2 Fixed scrolling issue

+v 1.1.3 Added Schedule Now Buttons and recommendation for dealing with responsive widget I.E. issue

+v.
+1.2.1 Added functionality for multiple Schedulicity accounts

 == Upgrade Notice ==

-Some small, but significant changes have been made.
+Small, but significant changes have been made.
 Please see the changelog for version details.